empty-set-dev/sky-modules/features/effect/effect.md

 ### `Effect`

-The main effect class that extends `BaseOfEffect` with dependency management.
+The main effect class that extends `EffectBase` with dependency management.

 **Constructor:**
 ```typescript